FuchsCrafter/filecdn-tutorial/README.md

+# This is archived as I'm not planning to make changes to this project
 # filecdn-tutorial
-Files for the tutorial that will come soon on Scratch!
+Files for the tutorial that will come soon to Scratch!

 ### Additional code: